RummelF/CurveClaw/README.md

 - **Data Extraction mode** is a dropdown allowing binary, line or ternary to be selected
    - **Binary** indicates that there is an x and y axis, here the white areas on the image are analysed
    - **Ternary** indicates a barycentric x, y and z axis plot, here the white areas on the image are analysed
-   - **Line** indicates that each selected file should be analysed seperately such that the position of each pixel on the line is returned
+   - **Line** indicates that each selected line should be analysed seperately such that the position of each pixel on the line is returned

 - **X, Y, Z Dimesions** defines the coordinates of the axis in a comma separated list “()” are for clarity:
    - Entered as (xmin, xmax), (ymin, ymax),…